dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 a construct using patterns works like:

 1. Calculate the context type schema of the pattern.
-2. Use that in downwards inference to calculate the type of the value.
+2. Use that in downwards inference to calculate the type of the matched value.
-3. Use that to calculate the static type of a pattern.
+3. Use that to calculate the static type of the pattern.

 The static type of a pattern `p` being matched against a value of type `M` is: